DHOTNetworks/DHOTNetworks/README.md

 ---

 <div align="center">
-<sub>Built with Zig · Go · and an unhealthy obsession with compile-time correctness</sub>
+<sub>Built with Zig · C · and an unhealthy obsession with compile-time correctness</sub>
 </div>